jamesjonesphoenix/X3-Colour-By-Race/README.md

 These engine limitations mean you'll occasionally see an uncoloured ship or station.
 But the additional checks performed by the plugin should make this a rare occasion.

-## Warning!

-Colour By Race currently does not include functionality to restore the names of ships and stations to their original uncoloured status.
-So make sure to back up your saves in case you don't like it.

 ## Compatibility

 * Terran Conflict - Yes.